Back in the U.S.S.R.: Political controversy and cultural significance

-In the 1980s McCartney was refused permission to perform in the USSR.
+In the 1980s, McCartney was refused permission to perform in the USSR.
 In Barry Miles' 1997 book Paul McCartney: Many Years from Now, McCartney said that: "Probably my single most important reason for going to Russia would be to play ['Back in the U.S.S.R.']"
 According to The Moscow Times, when McCartney finally got to play the song on his Back in the World tour in Moscow's Red Square in May 2003, "the crowd went wild".
 When asked about the song before the concert, McCartney said he had known little about the Soviet Union when he wrote it and added: "It was a mystical land then.
 It's nice to see the reality.
 I always suspected that people had big hearts.
 Now I know that's true."
 In his autobiography, Good Vibrations, Mike Love writes: "'Back in the U.S.S.R.' was a helluva song, and it's lasted longer than the country."

-In 1987, Billy Joel covered the song on his live-in-the-Soviet Union album Kontsert.
+In 1987, Billy Joel covered the song on his live-in-the-Soviet Union album Kohuept.
 Also released as a single, his version reached number 33 in Australia and number 44 in New Zealand.
 McCartney said in 1997 that Joel's adoption of "Back in the U.S.S.R." for his Russian concert tours had contributed to the "jokey" song's standing as "a bit of an anthem now".

 On 4 July 1984, the Beach Boys played "Back in the U.S.S.R.", with Starr joining them as a special guest, during their Fourth of July concerts in Washington, DC, and Miami.
 In Love's recollection, the "irony" of an Englishman being part of the celebrations for America's independence from Britain "was not lost on Ringo".
 Starr told a reporter: "Happy Birthday [America] ...
 Sorry we lost."

+In 2022, The Spokesman-Review and The Dallas Morning News noted the absence of "Back in the U.S.S.R.", a usual staple of McCartney's live concerts, from the setlist of his Got Back tour, in light of the 2022 Russian invasion of Ukraine.
+Immediately preceding the encore at each stop on the tour, McCartney and his fellow band members left the stage and each returned with a flag: the flag of the United Kingdom, the flag of the country they were performing in, an LGBT pride flag, and, in 2022, the flag of Ukraine, as well as the state flag of whichever US state the concert took place in (for example, the flag of Texas at the show in Fort Worth, Texas, and the flag of Florida at the show in Hollywood, Florida).